 “My relationships with the women of Zeitouna affirm my belief that when we are willing to build and grow relationships, even under the most trying circumstances, we have opportunity to break down the barriers that allow us to demonize those we consider “the other.”
 The deep caring and respect resulting from that effort continues to be one of the most profound experiences in my life.”

-IRENE BUTTER Professor Emerita, School of Public Health, University of Michigan, social change and peace worker, aspiring Buddhist, co-founder of University of Michigan Raoul Wallenberg Lecture Series, child survivor of the Holocaust, wife of Charles Butter, mother of Ella and Noah Butter, blessed with three precious grandchildren, Amelie, Shireen and Jonah.
+IRENE BUTTER* Professor Emerita, School of Public Health, University of Michigan, social change and peace worker, aspiring Buddhist, co-founder of University of Michigan Raoul Wallenberg Lecture Series, child survivor of the Holocaust, author of Shores Beyond Shores: From Holocaust to Hope, My True Story, wife of Charles Butter, mother of Ella and Noah Butter, blessed with three precious grandchildren, Amelie, Shireen and Jonah.

 “Zeitouna has opened my heart to those who scare me, has helped me appreciate their suffering and recognize their innate goodness.
 Through compassionate listening we have transcended cultural and other barriers to celebrate life, each other’s humanity and true friendship.”

 REBECCA EPSTEIN Born in Ann Arbor, Michigan, raised in religious adverse, progressive secular, and Jewish Reform households during the Regan and Bush administrations; a deep admirer of fairness and justice in all its forms, I am a mother of two, a volunteer co-founder of Bend the Arc: Jewish Action Greater Ann Arbor, an immigrant and criminal justice activist, staff at the University of Michigan, graduate of the James Madison College at Michigan State University and the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.